As so often, it started with a tweet when a teacher asked:

 b.
 They’re fun!
 Yes they can be but satisfaction trumps fun in spelling.

 c.
 Kids love them!
-Some kids love them but others flounder.
-And they certainly can’t remember a nonsensical and unrelated story for every single word they can’t spell.
+Some kids love them but others flounder and they obviously can’t remember a random and unrelated story for every word they can’t spell.

 This is a good place to say that how you learned to spell is not the same thing as consistently using the bones of the English language – syllables, sounds, graphemes and morphemes – to teach how to spell all words.
 Teach spelling to increase vocabulary and reading comprehension in every subject.
 Spelling a single word is of limited educational value.

 3. Disconnected spelling voice – say ‘ca-mo-u-flag-e’

 Wed-nes-day, temp-er-a-ture These pronunciations help us clarify when there’s a mismatch between spoken and written syllables.
 However, cam/ou/flage has equal syllables in speech and writing and adding extra syllables like ca/mo/u/flag/e adds an extra layer to be remembered and defies the logic of English.
 Better to teach <age> as an ending and point out that some words maintain the French pronunciation: camouflage, espionage, triage, sabotage, etc

 Of course we can use a spelling voice to clear up unstressed vowels like the ou syllable in camouflage.
 Ask students how they will best remember it.
 Is it the same sound as in ‘you’ or ‘cousin’ or ‘famous’?
 Don’t split a grapheme when you’re deciding on a spelling voice.

 My ideal starting place would be a school-wide approach to spelling so that every teacher of every subject would have the same key strategies.
 Do the hard work for a term and it will become part of school culture.